davidcalhoun/node-tle.js/readme.md

 Notes
 ------------
--returned tle has new line characters embedded in it, though it’s not obvious here -satellite id can be passed in as “sat” or “id” -callback can be specified as “cb” or “callback”
+*	returned tle has new line characters embedded in it, though it’s not obvious here
+*	satellite id can be passed in as “sat” or “id”
+*	callback can be specified as “cb” or “callback”
--if no callback is specified, tle_callback will be returned
+*	if no callback is specified, tle_callback will be returned